 You may be wondering which of these choices is the best.
 When it comes to protecting your child from inappropriate content, it is best to look in all of these places and make sure that parental controls are set on all of them.
 Depending on the software, some may be hierarchical, which means that the controls of one device or level of protection may take precedent over another.
 Therefore, it is best to check all of these places and make certain that they are set in a way that will not allow your child to access inappropriate material.

 What is Your Teen Really Up To Online?

 This is a scary question for many parents.
 It is easier to keep young children safe online, but as they get older, the task becomes much more difficult.
 Once they hit school-age, they will be exposed to other children who may know how to get around the software and change the control settings.
 Therefore, when they reach this age you can no longer rely on software to keep your child from accessing inappropriate material.
 In addition, you cannot control the devices that your child is exposed to from other families.

 Children are curious and they like sharing information with each other.
 When your child becomes a teenager, it becomes even more difficult to keep your child safe online.
 This is where education and engagement become a more important tool than using parental control software.

 The teen years are a difficult one to navigate.
 Parents are torn between allowing their children to stretch their wings and gain the independence that they will need to thrive as adults and keeping them safe while they are at a vulnerable age.
-With 68% of the children believing that their parents never check their online activity, it raises several questions.
-The first is whether parents are doing a good job of keeping their children safe online and how much monitoring is too much?
+With 68% of the children believing their parents never check their online activity, it begs the question if parents are doing a good job of keeping their children safe online and how much monitoring is too much.

 First off, it is possible that of the 68% of the parents whose children believe they are not being watched online, it is possible that a certain percent of the parents are so savvy and secretive that the children do not know about it.
 This is would be the best case scenario because it means that the parents really are keeping their children safe.
 However, there are many more facets to this statistic that need to be of concern.